Skip to main content

 Conclusion

-By helping your children to navigate their responsibilities in school, you are not only aiding them in fulfilling their immediate responsibilities, but you are also contributing to the shaping of their characters, habits, and values necessary for fulfilling larger responsibilities in their future.
+By helping your children navigate their school responsibilities, you are not only aiding them in fulfilling their immediate responsibilities but also contributing to the shaping of their characters, habits, and values necessary for fulfilling larger responsibilities in the future.

 Through our Homework Policy at Sekolah Pelita Harapan (SPH), we foster a bilingual learning environment, emphasizing purposeful assignments.
 With this policy in place, parents can actively play a vital role in supporting their children by providing a dedicated study space, limiting distractions, and encouraging independent responsibility.